johnfedoruk/bangular/aio/content/examples/upgrade-phonecat-1-typescript/README.md

-This is the Angular Phonecat application adjusted to fit our boilerplate project structure.
+This is the Bangular Phonecat application adjusted to fit our boilerplate project structure.

 The following changes from vanilla Phonecat are applied: